-Build it and they will come doesn’t apply to eCommerce websites.
+Build it and they will come doesn’t apply to eCommerce websites, or any website for that matter.
 When planning for your eCommerce website it’s important to think about how you will market it.

-Some entrepreneurs, especially those starting out, don’t have the budget to work with an external marketing agency, so begin by doing it all themselves.
+Some entrepreneurs, especially those starting out, don’t have the budget to work with a marketing agency or freelancer, so begin by doing it all themselves.
 If this sounds like you, then I suggest that you invest in some digital marketing training, particularly Google Shopping ads and Facebook + Instagram ads.

 Advertising does help you grow faster, but it’s not essential.
-I have start-up clients doing 50k months a year or so after launching who built up their businesses over a year through consistent social media marketing + email marketing + brand collaborations, without spending much on paid advertising.
-Now they at the point of scaling and can invest in paid advertising.
+I have start-up clients doing 50k months a year or so after launching who built up their businesses over a year through consistent social media marketing + email marketing + brand collaborations (influencer marketing and PR), without spending much on paid advertising.
+Now they are at the point of scaling and can invest in paid advertising.

 Feeling overwhelmed, frustrated or uncertain about how to plan a successful new website for your business?
 My holistic service gently and expertly guides you through each stage of the website creating journey, from planning to launch and beyond.